AWS Savings Plans

 Question: What is a Savings Plan?

-- Compute Savings Plans: applies to EC2 instances and Fargate compute engines in any region
+Applies to selected AWS compute engines in any region

 Question: What is the benefit of using Savings Plans over RIs?